gmove-io/account.tech/README.md

 7. **Payments**: Handles the creation of a payment stream for a coin.
 The payment is done by sending an amount of the coin to the recipient at a regular interval until the balance is empty.
 It can be cancelled by the multisig member.

+8. **Kiosk**: Handles the creation of a Kiosk, which is a container for NFTs owned by the Multisig.
+The Kiosk module can be used to move NFTs between the Multisig and other Kiosks.
+NFTs can listed and delisted from the Kiosk and profits can be withdrawn.

-7. **Move Call**: Facilitates the enforcement of calling the appropriate functions.
+9. **Move Call**: Facilitates the enforcement of calling the appropriate functions.
 The action can also include to borrow or withdraw objects (such as a Cap).

-8. **Upgrade Policies**: Secure UpgradeCaps by locking them into the Multisig and defining an optional time-lock policy.
+10. **Upgrade Policies**: Secure UpgradeCaps by locking them into the Multisig and defining an optional time-lock policy.

 ## Flow
 The multisig module define a common interface for all actions which are attached to a Proposal type stored in a VecMap.
 The keys are supposed to be human-readable identifiers to display on the frontends.